 Cole is a trial attorney in the firm’s Houston office.
 His practice focuses on a wide variety of commercial litigation matters in federal and state courts throughout Texas and the United States.
-Cole has significant experience representing clients in the energy and life insurance sectors.
+Cole has significant experience representing clients in the energy and insurance sectors.
 He has litigated a multitude of business disputes including breach of contract, declaratory judgment, negligence, tortious interference, fraud, breach of warranty, royalty underpayment, insurance, antitrust violations, and securities cases.
 Cole also has experience in arbitration, including international arbitration.
-Cole has represented clients in court hearings, depositions, and mediations.
+Cole has significant experience representing clients in court hearings, depositions, and mediations.
 He has assisted and counseled clients through virtually all phases of commercial litigation, from pre-suit matters to appeal.
 Cole has also participated in several large, multi-week trials in both state court and arbitration.

 Cole holds a Certificate in Advanced Arbitration Skills from the A.A.
 White Dispute Resolution Center at the University of Houston Law Center.
 He prosecuted misdemeanor cases for the City of Houston as a part of the volunteer prosecutors program.
-Cole is a Co-Chair of the Houston Bar Association’s Law Week Committee, is a Fellow of the Texas Bar Foundation, and has an active pro-bono practice, having successfully represented clients seeking guardianship over their incapacitated spouses and adult children.
+Cole is the former Co-Chair of the Houston Bar Association’s Law Week Committee, is a Fellow of the Texas Bar Foundation, and has an active pro-bono practice, having successfully represented clients seeking guardianship over their incapacitated spouses and adult children.
 Prior to joining the firm, Cole was a litigation associate in the Houston office of Andrews Kurth LLP for over five years, where he routinely litigated cases involving large, multi-national corporations in state and federal courts, as well as in arbitrations.
 Cole received his law degree, cum laude, from the University of Houston Law Center in 2010.
 During law school, Cole served as the energy editor for the Houston Journal of International Law and was a member of the Order of the Barons.

 When away from the office, Cole enjoys spending time with his wife and young daughters exploring Houston and traveling.
 Cole likes watching and attending football, baseball and basketball games (especially the Longhorns, Texans, Rockets, and Astros), running, and has recently taken up the sport of road cycling.